8 Life Skills That Video Games Can Teach You

 Video games can help you succeed at life.
-It’s an uncommon opinion to have, especially in mainstream media and pop culture, and most anti-gaming activists are quick to point out that video games tend to cultivate immaturity, violence, and even addiction.
+That might sound crazy to say, especially when some people believe that video games cultivate immaturity, violence, and even addiction.
 However, like most kinds of media, video games can be both good and bad.

-Old arcade hits forced you to suffer through tons of repetitive gameplay (e.g., Space Invaders, Tetris, Rampage) to see how far you could go.
-Role-playing games with a level-up mechanic often encouraged repetitive monster fights to grow stronger (e.g., Final Fantasy, Dragon Warrior).
-MMORPGs like EverQuest and Ragnarok Online cemented the grinding concept while the recent free-to-play craze perfected it.
+Old arcade games forced you to suffer through tons of repetitive gameplay to see how far you could go.
+Role-playing games with a level-up mechanic often encouraged repetitive monster fights to grow stronger.
+MMORPGs cemented the grinding concept while the free-to-play craze perfected it.

-Is grinding really a life skill?
-You bet it is.
-The ability to endure routine and repetition is one that will come in handy no matter what you pursue.
-Grinding through homework.
-Grinding through work projects.
-Grinding money for a wedding, a vacation, or a new home.
+The ability to endure routine and repetition is one that will come in handy no matter what you pursue: grinding through homework, work projects, or money for a vacation.

-Puzzle and strategy games will never go out of style.
-Remember the massive buzz over Plants vs. Zombies, Angry Birds, and Sudoku?
-What about more involved games like Starcraft II, Civilization V, and to a lesser extent, Dota 2?
+Puzzle games and strategy games will never go out of style and reach an even wider audience now thanks to mobile gaming.
+There are even puzzle games to play in your browser .
 Both casual and hardcore gamers love and appreciate the kind of gameplay that stimulates planning and strategy.

-Perhaps the most popular gaming stereotype is the player who is asocial, perhaps even antisocial.
-In fact, gamers are often depicted as basement-dwelling man-children who have no jobs, no responsibilities, and no dignity.
-Yet, if we look past the stereotype, we’d see that gaming is just another outlet, rather than a fallback, for social interaction.
+Perhaps the most popular gaming stereotype is the antisocial gamer who resides in a basement.
+Look past the stereotype and gaming is just another outlet, rather than a fallback, for social interaction.

 In the case of guilds and clans, socialization can evolve into leadership.
 It may sound silly, but there’s a lot of overlap between managing a guild and, say, managing a project team.
 Synchronizing schedules, mobilizing people towards a goal, inspiring motivation, and resolving interpersonal conflicts are all skills that can be learned from gaming and applied to real life.

-There exists a niche genre of games that are designed to train and improve brain functionality.
-Brain Age offers plenty of activities that help with mental math, reading speed, and concentration.
-Flash Focus is similar but emphasizes hand-eye coordination, peripheral vision, and visual acuity.
+There are games specifically designed to train and improve brain functionality—Nintendo’s Brain Age was one of the biggest mainstream hits.
+It offered plenty of activities that help with mental math, reading speed, and concentration.

 Like muscles, the brain will atrophy if you don’t work it.
 The interactivity of games is one way to exercise your mind while having fun.

-But on an even deeper level, game designers are really starting to explore and incorporate the emotional elements that exist in other forms of media, the most important element being narrative.
-Indeed, some of the most groundbreaking and revolutionary titles of the past five years have been the emotionally weighty games that jerk at your heartstrings.
+Game designers are really starting to explore and incorporate the emotional elements that exist in other forms of media; the most important element being narrative.
+Some of the most groundbreaking and revolutionary titles ever are those emotionally weighty games that jerk at your heartstrings.